michael2012z/BitBible/markdown/KJV/files/Isa.md

 24. Doth the plowman plow all day to sow? doth he open and break the clods of his ground?

-25. When he hath made plain the face thereof, doth he not cast abroad the fitches, and scatter the cummin, and cast in the principal wheat and the appointed barley and the rie in their place?the principal…: or, the wheat in the principal place, and barley in the appointed placerie: or, speltplace: Heb. border?
+25. When he hath made plain the face thereof, doth he not cast abroad the fitches, and scatter the cummin, and cast in the principal wheat and the appointed barley and the rie in their place?

-26. For his God doth instruct him to discretion, and doth teach him.For…: or, And he bindeth it in such sort as his God doth teach him
+26. For his God doth instruct him to discretion, and doth teach him.

 27. For the fitches are not threshed with a threshing instrument, neither is a cart wheel turned about upon the cummin; but the fitches are beaten out with a staff, and the cummin with a rod.